rstudio/rstudio-conf-2022-program/unexpected-uses/worlds-smallest-r-environment-running.md

 talk_id: 22105
 talk_slug: worlds-smallest-r-environment-running
 talk_type: regular
+talk_tags: [access, programming, recreational]
 session_slug: unexpected-uses
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: The worlds smallest R environment?
-Running R on a $15 computer.
+talk_title: "The worlds smallest R environment?
+Running R on a $15 computer."
 # A short version of the title, suitable for small displays
 talk_title_short: The worlds smallest R environment?
 Running R on a $15 computer.
 # A link to your talk's materials, when ready